INVESTOR HREDD PRECISION TOOLS

 [6] Ibid.

-Shared responsibility is a relatively new concept that has not yet found its way into many standards, yet its absence has material consequences.
+Shared responsibility is relatively and still absent from many standards, but its omission has material consequences.
 The Rana Plaza factory collapse in Bangladesh, which killed over 1,100 garment workers, mostly young women and girls, on April 24, 2013, is an example of the problems that can occur with a model where responsibility for upholding workplace standards is placed solely on the factories.[1]
 Despite the glaringly visible structural cracks in the Rana Plaza building and the closure of the shops and bank on the ground level, factory managers pressured reluctant workers to work that day.
-A 2019 investigative report on the tragedy by New York University’s Stern Center for Business and Human Rights found that low profit margins (in the single digits) worsened a tendency among the suppliers to compromise on safety measures.[2]
+A 2019 study on the tragedy by New York University’s Stern Center for Business and Human Rights found that low profit margins (in the single digits) worsened a tendency among the suppliers to compromise on safety measures.[2]
 Ultimately, 29 brands were publicly exposed for having open contracts with garment factories within Rana Plaza, including Benetton, Mango, and Primark, among others.[3]

 → Demonstrates: Reputational risk, operational risk, legal risk